open-neuromorphic/open-neuromorphic.github.io/content/blog/diverse-and-united-neuromorphic-collaboration-network/index.md

 show_author_bios: true
 ---

 Our recent community panel, "[Open-Source Neuromorphic Research Infrastructure](/workshops/open-source-neuromorphic-infrastructure/)," was a tremendous success.
-Brilliantly hosted by Giulia D'Angelo, the event brought together the maintainers of the most critical tools in our field for a much-needed discussion on building a more unified, competitive, and accessible ecosystem.
+Organized by ONM Chair Jens E Pedersen and brilliantly hosted by Giulia D'Angelo, the event brought together the maintainers of the most critical tools in our field for a much-needed discussion on building a more unified, competitive, and accessible ecosystem.

 The energy and shared purpose from that discussion were too valuable to let fade.
 It became the catalyst for something new: the official launch of the **Open Neuromorphic Collaboration Network**.